XcalableMP/manual/en/nodes.rst

     !$xmp nodes p(4)

-The nodes construct declares a 1-dimensional node group p which has 4 nodes.
+The nodes construct declares 1-dimensional node group p which has 4 nodes.
 In XMP/C, the node group consists of p[0]，p[1]，p[2]，and p[3]．
 In XMP/Fortran, the node group consists of p(1)，p(2)，p(3)，and p(4)．